 - smart home technician

-Examples of how flexi-job apprenticeships are working through agencies
+One example of how flexi-job apprenticeships are working through agencies

-As one of the biggest specialist recruitment organisations in the infrastructure sector (covering rail and construction), McGinley is offering flexi-job apprenticeships giving contractors the flexibility to meet apprenticeship targets on short-term projects.
+As one the biggest specialist recruitment organisations in the infrastructure sector (covering rail and construction), McGinley is offering flexi-job apprenticeships giving contractors the flexibility to meet apprenticeship targets on short-term projects.

 What happens after a flexi-job apprenticeship?